ZeaInc/zea-tree-view/README.md

 ### Determining the children to display under an InstanceItem

-The `InstanceItem` should be merged with its reference to provide a consisten tree view that users will recognize.
+The `InstanceItem` should be merged with its reference to provide a consistent tree view that users will recognize.
 To achieve this, when displaying the child items for an `InstanceItem`, the tree view should skip the reference item and display its children instead.
 The zea-tree-view does this as shown in the following code: